Nosferican/WebDriver.jl/README.md

 # WebDriver.jl

-A template for Julia packages.
+A WebDriver / JSON Wire Protocol Binding Compatible with Selenium for the Julia Language.

 | **Documentation** | **Continous Integration** |
 |:-----------------:|:-------------------------:|